 The good news is that the DTAs are small, inconspicuous, and have an onscreen guide.
 They are HD compatible with an HDMI output offering the highest quality connection on cable TV equipment.
 With the convenient onscreen guide finding what’s on now or in the future easier than ever.
 An HCC branded universal remote control will be provided with each DTA.
 The simplified remote features RF technology and the ability to control your TV set.
 That means the DTA can be tucked away behind your TV (or put in to an entertainment center) while ensuring the remote will still work!

-During the spring and summer of 2018 cable customers will begin to see notifications, advertisements, and reminders that DTAs will be required in order to continue to receive all of their basic cable channels.
+During the spring and summer of 2018 cable customers began to see notifications, advertisements, and reminders that DTAs will be required in order to continue to receive all of their basic cable channels.
 This fall HCC will begin eliminating analog broadcast channels in groups of eight.
 Below are some frequently asked questions and manuals for the DTA and remote.

 Frequently Asked Questions